top of page

 Jonathan Kozol

-Traditionally, my field has been based upon a medical model.
-I believe it’s time for a paradigm shift and choose to base my services on more wholistic models, including a social justice model, which involves meeting people's needs based upon equity rather than tethering my availability to serve them upon necessitating that they be labeled or “qualify for services” based upon insurance or school policy qualification guidelines.
+Traditionally, this field has been based on a medical model.
+I believe it’s time for a paradigm shift and choose to base my services on a more holistic model that includes the social model of disability/social justice model, which involves meeting people's needs based upon equity rather than tethering my availability to serve them upon necessitating that they be labeled or “qualify for services” based upon insurance or school policy qualification guidelines.
+These days, my involvement with the field is primarily as a professor at San Francisco State University.

 I see unconditional love/ acceptance and active listening as the ideal starting points for mentoring people and envision our profession expanding, as psychological therapy has done, to meet the needs of a broad, diverse range of people.

-Taking brain-based education and the impact of positive emotions upon the “learning-readiness state” into account, I also believe in the integration of work and play.
+Taking brain-based education, the impact of positive emotions, and somatic self-regulation into account, I also believe in the integration of work and play.
 As much as possible, I want the people I mentor to enjoy learning and to foster the love of life-long learning.
-I coined the word “plurk”( play + work = plurk) to reflect this, and created a character named Plurk too.
+I coined the word “plurk”( play + work = plurk) to reflect this and created a character named Plurk too.

 The link above is to an article I published in The ASHA Leader.
 It gives suggestions on how you can have your students write poems or short stories to improve the generalization of their speech and language skills, while also cultivating a positive attitude about writing.
 The links below are to two different Facebook groups that I administer/co-administer.